coolfriends/coolpal/README.md

 * Spruce up weather report with em0jis
 * Abstract displaying in a tabular format for easier use (make display_polls generic somehow) from `examples/run_print_poll_list.js`
+* Change plugin interface where DiscordBot splits the incoming message into a command and args, and passes to plugins accordingly (by command name)